monopayments/iban.im/README.md

 ## Features

-- User Sign Up & Sign In
+- [x] New users should Sign Up & Sign In
+- [x] Change a Password of user
-- Change a Password, Profile
+- [x] Change a Profile of user
+- [ ] When adding new IBAN check if is it exist with same name (we can add with different names)
+- [x] A user should add iban to only itself

 ## How to Run